-Man Dubbed ‘Jihadi Jack’ Is Stripped Of British Citizenship After Joining Isis
+Man Dubbed ‘Jihadi Jack’ Is Stripped Of British Citizenship After Joining ISIS

 — Paul (@Paul74791966) August 18, 2019

 The parents of Jack Letts were convicted of sending him money while he was on the run, and will themselves avoid jail time with suspended sentences.
-After their convictions, the parents said that they were still committed to bringing their son home as at that time he was still a British citizen.
+After their convictions, the parents said that they were still committed to bringing their son home, as at that time, he was still a British citizen.

 Under international law, a person can be stripped of their citizenship by a government only as long as it does not leave the individual stateless.
 As Letts is still a Canadian citizen, he is not “stateless.”